wzp2002/ArchDesign-II/README.md

 - AutoCAD 2022 (CAD.dwg file must be opened with AutoCAD + TZ Arch T20 v7.0)(.dwg)
 - TianZheng Arch.
 T20 v7.0
 - Enscape
-- Affinity Photo/Designer/Publisher (in .png for presentation)
+- Affinity Photo/Designer/Publisher (in .png for showcase)

 ### The rest projects was/is/will be using

+- SketchUp (early stage)
 - ArchiCAD(.pln)
 - Enscape
 - Twinmotion w/ Direct Link (& Epic Game Store)
-- Affinity Photo/Designer/Publisher (in .png for presentation)
+- Affinity Photo/Designer/Publisher (in .png for showcase)

 Pretty exceptional choices, huh.